Data Entry in ResourceFirst

 Some grid type pages are read-only; others have editable fields and/or period data grids.

-For example, the Project Demand page is read-only, as is Resource Utilization and others.
+The Project Demand page is read-only, as is Resource Utilization, and many others.

 Read-Only vs. Editable Fields